ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The key role of Platform Engineering teams in building a Kubernetes based Platforms.</blockquote>

 <h3>4.
-Declare and Automatically Deploy ApplicationSets Using ArgoCD itself - <a href="https://medium.com/@dominikrottmann/declare-and-automatically-deploy-applicationsets-using-argocd-itself-de0397db24dc" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Kubernetes Works: A City Analogy for Container Orchestration - <a href="https://medium.com/@malik-hassan-qayyum/how-kubernetes-works-a-city-analogy-for-container-orchestration-e5d7a477ee70" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Domin`**
+✍️ **posted by `Malik Hassan Qayyum`**

-<blockquote>Using ArgoCD to synchronize its own resources — Application, ApplicationSet, and AppProject.</blockquote>
+<blockquote>Picture a bustling city, where every service works together to keep things running smoothly.
+That city is Kubernetes; a system built to…</blockquote>

 <h3>5.
-How Infrastructure as Code tool implementations differ from imperative tools’ - <a href="https://medium.com/itnext/how-infrastructure-as-code-tool-implementations-differ-from-imperative-tools-31607c3ed37b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Whisper to Your Kubernetes Cluster: Building KubeWhisper, the Voice-Activated AI Assistant - <a href="https://medium.com/generative-ai/whisper-to-your-kubernetes-cluster-building-kubewhisper-the-voice-activated-ai-assistant-9ef33c0426d2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ITNEXT`**
+✍️ **posted by `Generative AI`**

-<blockquote>How Infrastructure as Code is different from imperative user interface surfaces from an implementation point of view.</blockquote>
+<blockquote>Simpler Kubernetes management, powered by voice and the Realtime OpenAI API.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>